Three Forks, Montana: History

-One consequence of their decision to designate, map and name the Jefferson—the largest— as a separate tributary river, is that today the Mississippi river can arguably be called longer than the Missouri river because extensive re-channelization of the streambed for hydroelectric power projects has shortened the river while the Mississippi Delta has grown, lengthening the rival river.
+One consequence of their decision to designate, map and name the Jefferson—the largest— as a separate tributary river, is that today the Mississippi River can arguably be called longer than the Missouri River because extensive re-channelization of the streambed for hydroelectric power projects has shortened the river while the Mississippi Delta has grown, lengthening the rival river.

 Honored in Three Forks, the Indian woman Sacagawea is best known as the interpreter and guide for the Lewis and Clark Expedition.
 In 1800, she was captured by the Mennetaree tribe near the present site of Three Forks.
 She later returned to this area with Lewis and Clark and the Corps of Discovery.
 A statue of Sacagawea now sits in a park off Main Street.

-The present-day city of Three Forks was founded September 17, 1908 by John Q. Adams, a Milwaukee Road land agent.
-The Milwaukee (Railroad) Land Co., platted the town and held a lot sale that day.
+The present-day city of Three Forks was founded September 17, 1908 by John Q. Adams, agent for the Milwaukee Land Company, a subsidiary of the Chicago, Milwaukee and St. Paul Railway.
+The Milwaukee Land Co., platted the town and held a lot sale that day.
 Some buildings were moved to the present city from "Old Town Three Forks", a mile to the northeast.
 The city became a division point on the Milwaukee Road's Rocky Mountain Division and was an important hub for the railroad during the existence of the Milwaukee in Montana (1908-1980).